2CarPros - Car Questions & Answers

-1998 Nissan Maxima Repair Question
+1998 Nissan Maxima starting

-when I go to start the car it dies right away. several times in a row. only way it will stay running is if I push the gas pedal a little and it will run.
+When I go to start the car it dies right away.
+Several times in a row.
+Only way it will stay running is if I push the gas pedal a little and it will run.
 I do get a gassy smell coming out of exhaust and the engine.

 Hi porthos1,